This glossary contains general terms used in the payments industry and should help you demystify the world of payments.

-To accept payments via an ecommerce site or a mobile app, a merchant may use either Client-Side Encryption (CSE) or Hosted Payment Pages (HPP).
+To accept payments via an ecommerce site or a mobile app, a merchant may use either Hosting the CSE library (CSE) or Hosted Payment Pages (HPP).
 In case of HPP, it is possible to customize these pages using skins to make them look similar to other pages on a merchant's website.

 In addition, skins define the lists of local payment methods, which are available for a merchant.
 Therefore skins are used to enable local payments on a website or in a mobile app.
 For more information, contact Support Team.

-The process where staff the desired goods (and/or services) computes the total.
-This total is then relayed to the cardholder to pay.
-In the context of digital payments and terminals, the tender is the entire process for the POS to start the transaction, receive card information, make optional changes to the amount, await authorization, print the receipt and receive a final status.
+In the context of digital payments and terminals at Adyen, the tender is the entire process for the POS to start the transaction, receive card information, make optional changes to the amount, await authorization, print the receipt and receive a final status.
 This entire process is accompanied by a reference for the tender: the